-- Do not use your computer during a lightning storm. - Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - Connect all power cords to a properly wired and grounded electrical outlet. - Connect to properly wired outlets any equipment that will be attached to this product. - Whenever possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Do not use your computer until all internal parts enclosures are fastened into place.
+- Do not use your computer during a lightning storm. - Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - Connect all power cords to a properly wired and grounded electrical outlet. - Connect to properly wired outlets any equipment that will be attached to this product. - Whenever possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Disconnect the attached power cords, battery pack, and all the cables before you open the device covers, unless instructed otherwise in the installation and configuration procedures. - Do not use your computer until all internal parts enclosures are fastened into place.
 Never use the computer when internal parts and circuits are exposed.